SNC-Lavalin Kerala hydroelectric scandal

-A financial scandal related to a hydroelectric infrastructure contract between the Kerala Government and the Canadian company SNC-Lavalin in 1995 resulted in an alleged net loss to the Indian exchequer of 3,745,000,000 rupees.
+A financial scandal related to a hydroelectric infrastructure contract between the Government of Kerala and the Canadian company SNC-Lavalin in 1995 resulted in an alleged net loss to the Indian exchequer of crore.

 The contract outlined the renovation and modernization of the hydroelectric power stations at Pallivasal, Sengulam, and Panniar that were originally installed between 1940 and 1964 in the Idukki district of Kerala, India.

-Several politicians were involved and eventually charged in the case, including present chief minister Pinarayi Vijayan, the first ever corruption-related prosecution of a Politburo member of the Communist Party of India (Marxist).
+Several politicians were involved and eventually charged in the case, including the ex-chief minister Pinarayi Vijayan, the first ever corruption-related prosecution of a Politburo member of the Communist Party of India (Marxist).
 However, on 5 November 2013, Pinarayi Vijayan and 6 other accused were temporarily cleared of charges by a Central Bureau of Investigation (CBI) Special Court because "the CBI could not prove any of its charges".
 The CBI then went on with an appeal in Kerala High Court.
-On 23 August 2017, The Kerala High Court ruled on the case, and Pinarayi Vijayan was acquitted again.
-As of 2020 July, CBI's petition against acquittal of Pinarayi Vijayan is pending in the Supreme Court.
+On 23 August 2017, the Kerala High Court ruled on the case, and Pinarayi Vijayan was acquitted again.
+As of July 2020, CBI's petition against acquittal of Pinarayi Vijayan is pending in the Supreme Court of India.

 History

-In 1992, the Central Electricity Authority (CEA) of India rejected a proposal of Kerala State Electricity Board (KSEB) to renovate the three hydro-electric power projects at Pallivasal, Sengulam and Panniar instead the CEA recommended a capacity upgradation of the generators in these three power projects, after they found that these projects were in good condition.
+In 1992, the Central Electricity Authority (CEA) of India rejected a proposal of Kerala State Electricity Board (KSEB) to renovate the three hydro-electric power projects at Pallivasal, Sengulam and Panniar.
+Instead, the CEA recommended a capacity upgradation of the generators in these three power projects, after they found that these projects were in good condition.
 The KSEB disregarded this recommendation and went forward with the decision to renovate these projects.